augusto-herrmann/augusto-herrmann.github.io/_posts/2025-04-27-agreeing-under-coercion-is-not-consent-how-the-state-does-contribute-to-subjugate-us-to-big-tech.md

 plans have data traffic volume limitations.
 If a person uses any other messaging app, such as Signal or Element, they will quickly exhaust their limit.
 On the other hand, if they use WhatsApp, they won't spend anything.
+That's the so-called zero-rating.
 It is exactly this market imbalance that has led to the dominance of this app in Brazil, where almost 100% of people use it.
 This creates an expectation in social and commercial relationships that everyone needs to use it.

 This market distortion was evaluated between 2015 and 2018 by the [Conselho Administrativo de Defesa Econômica – CADE](https://www.gov.br/cade/pt-br),